bomonike/bomonike.github.io/aws-svcs.md

 - billing: <a target="_blank" href="https://aws.amazon.com/aws-cost-management/aws-billing/">Billing and Cost Management - View and pay bills, analyze and govern your spending, and optimize your costs.
 - ??? <a target="_blank" href="https://aws.amazon.com/aws-cost-management/aws-billing-conductor/">AWS Billing Conductor</a>  Simplifying your billing practice.
-- ??? <a target="_blank" href="https://aws.amazon.com/partners/marketplace/buy-with-aws/">AWS Marketplace</a> - Digital catalog where you can find, buy, and deploy software.
+- aws-marketplace: <a target="_blank" href="https://aws.amazon.com/partners/marketplace/buy-with-aws/">AWS Marketplace</a> - Digital catalog where you can find, buy, and deploy software.  [<a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsmarketplace.html">UG</a>]

 <a name="Compute/"></a>